Juneteenth is a day of freedom, service, history and pride.

 a

-This is also a great time to introduce educational, inclusive books to this age group, such as Sammy Startup - a fun children’s book about the adventures of business and entrepreneurship by Jason Harvey and Saxton Moore; and Ambitious Girl - a book about how our power is limitless by Meena Harris and Marissa Valdez.
+This is also a great time to introduce educational, inclusive books to this age group, such as Our First Bus Ride - a fun children’s book about the adventures of business and entrepreneurship by Derek Francis (author) and Ashley Finch (illustrator); and Ambitious Girl - a book about how our power is limitless by Meena Harris (author) and Marissa Valdez (illustrator).

 b